 - How long should one fast?

-- How many meals during a fast?
+- How many meals should one eat per day?

 - Drink water or dry fasting?

-- Should I do IF every day?
+- Should I fast intermittently every day?

 - Should I train fasted?